ucodery/ucodery-slides/slides/duality-of-python/slides.md

 specialized, in-line, for of sub-classing

 object == instance, type == class

+type is its own class; also its own instance

 > A class instance is created by calling a class object [Data model] -->